mars0i/pasta/README.md

 as indicating a difference between mushroom species that snipes are unable to perceive.)

-## Installation

-This program is written in the [Clojure](https://clojure.org) language using [MASON](http://cs.gmu.edu/~eclab/projects/mason).
-MASON is a Java library for agent-based modeling.

-To install, once you clone this repo:

-You need Leiningen (http://leiningen.org).
-Then change to the root directory of the repo, and run 'lein deps'.
-This will install the right version of Clojure, if necessary, along with a number of Clojure libraries and such that pasta needs.

-You'll also need to download the MASON jar file mason.19.jar (or a later version, probably), and MASON libraries.tar.gz or libraries.zip file.
-Move the MASON jar file into the lib directory under this project's directory.
-Unpack the contents of the libraries file into this project as well.
-You may want to get the MASON-associated 3D libs, too, in order to get rid of a warning message during startup.
-Place these jars in the same places as the others.

 ## Running

 Ways to run pasta:

+(1) Download <a
+href="~/members.logical.net/marshall/pasta.jar">pasta.jar</a> to your
+computer.
+If your computer is configured appropriately, you should be able to double-click or click on this file to run pasta.
+If not, and you're comfortable with a terminal window (OSX terminal, Windows cmd.exe, any shell window in Linux), you can run pasta using this command:

+    java -jar pasta.jar

+If you're not in the directory where you've put pasta.jar, you might have to add a path to the filename.
+You can use command line options to run pasta in no-GUI mode.
+See below.

+(I haven't tested this on other anyone else's computer.
+Let me know if it doesn't work.
+Or if it does.
+It probably won't work with a tablet or phone, though.)

-(1) Running `src/scripts/gui` will start the GUI version of pasta.
+(2) With a full installation (see below) running `src/scripts/gui` or `src/scripts/pasta` will start the GUI version of pasta.

-(2) Running `src/scripts/nogui` will start the command line version.
+(3) With a full installation (see below), running `src/scripts/nogui`, or running `src/scripts/pasta` with no-GUI command line options will start the command line version (unless `-g` is specified).
 You may want to run it with `-?` as argument first to see the possible command line options.

-(3) Running `src/scripts/repl` will start the Clojure REPL.
+(4) With a full installation (see below) running `src/scripts/repl` will start the Clojure REPL.
 This is the same as running `lein repl`, but displays some helpful suggestions.  e.g. it suggests that you can start the GUI using some variation on the following Clojure commands:

    (use 'pasta.UI) (def cfg (repl-gui))